The-ArkIDE-Project/.github/profile/README.md

 # The ArkIDE Project
 ## ArkIDE is a fork of Penguinmod made by 2 people in spite of our school blocking Penguinmod.

+Please read this devpost to learn about the current state of the project: https://arkide.site/devposts/winding-down-development/

 What this adds from penguinmod:
 - New extensions (Like ArKIDE Additions, JSON Numbers arrays, and ArkIDE Console)
 - Revamped UI (WIP)